 The Praxitans have been secretly watching Earth for a very long time.

 No, it’s not because of the kaleidoscopic variety of lifeforms ensconced in her bosom; nor has it got anything to do with the uniqueness of the human psyche, or the amusing discrepancies of mind and emotion that people are prone to.

 For the Praxitans, watching Earth is more like a moral concern.
 Or better yet, an insurance claim.

 Remember the dinosaurs?
 Of course you don’t.
 You weren’t around then.

 You know who was around?
 Exactly.

 It was the late Cretaceous by Earth reckoning.
 On Praxitus, it was Friday night.
 And, as is the habit for all Praxitans, Friday night is pizza night.

-So the researcher picked up his University-issue phone, called the black-hole extension code, reached Praxitus, connected to the Praxitan Popular Pizza Parlour, and ordered an extra-large, quadruple-everything-from-the-menu pizza, with extra everything-on-the-menu toppings.
+So the researcher picked up his University-issued phone, called the black-hole extension code, reached Praxitus, connected to the Praxitan Popular Pizza Parlour, and ordered an extra-large, quadruple-everything-from-the-menu pizza, with extra everything-on-the-menu toppings.

 Getting pizza delivered on time is a matter of national honour for Praxitans, and the Praxitan Popular Pizza Parlour is no exception.
-Now, normally, the the Praxitan Popular Pizza Parlour would have deployed a Senior Delivery Associate for an off-planet mission like that, but, at the time, they were all busy.
+Normally, the Praxitan Popular Pizza Parlour would have deployed a Senior Delivery Associate for an off-planet mission like that, but, at the time, they were all busy.